philanc/slua/doc/linenoise.md

 clearhistory()
 	empties the current history. return nothing

-setrawmode()
-	set the current tty in raw mode return true on success or (nil, error message) (usually fails because stdin is not a tty)

-resetmode()
-	reset the current tty mode (as saved when setrawmode was called) return true on success or (nil, error message) (usually fails because stdin is not a tty)
+--- Other tty functions

 isatty(fd)
 	wraps the unix isatty() function
 	return true if the file descriptor fd is a tty, or else false

+getmode(mode)
+	get the current terminal mode
+	return the current mode as a binary string
+	(a copy of the termios structure)
+	in case of error, the function returns (nil, error message) (usually fails because stdin is not a tty)

+setmode(mode)
+	set the terminal mode
+	'mode' is a binary string obtained by getmode() return true on success or (nil, error message)
+	(can fail because either stdin is not a tty or mode is not valid)

+setrawmode([opost])
+	set the current tty in raw mode if the optional parameter opost is 1, output post processing is not disabled.
+By default, output post processing is disabled. return true on success or (nil, error message) (usually fails because stdin is not a tty)

+kbhit()
+	this is the old conio kbhit() function
+	It is intended to be used in raw mode. return true if a key has been hit or else false in case of poll error, the function returns nil, error msg.

 ```